 To obtain the relief under the R&D incentive programme, taxpayers must file an electronic/online application with the Netherlands Enterprise Agency (www.rvo.nl).
 The taxpayer will receive an R&D declaration.
 The budget for this subsidy is fixed, so the amount of the subsidy is dependent on budget availability.
 Note that self-developed and utilised software falls within the scope of the R&D incentive under certain conditions.

 The WBSO application for R&D includes not only salary costs but also other costs and expenses related to R&D. The benefit of the fiscal scheme is awarded in the form of a wage tax reduction.
-In 2020, the benefit amounts to 32% of the first 350,000 euro of R&D costs and 16% of the excess (both salary and other costs and expenses).
-For start-ups, this amounts to 40% of the first 350,000 euro of R&D costs.
+In 2023, the benefit amounts to 32% of the first EUR 350,000 of R&D costs and 16% of the excess (both salary and other costs and expenses).
+For start-ups, this amounts to 40% of the first EUR 350,000 of R&D costs.
 Note that the maximum benefit cannot exceed the total amount of wage tax due.
 Instead of applying for the real costs and expenses (non-salary costs), the taxpayer may choose to take into account a fixed amount based on R&D hours.
-The fixed amount is EUR 10 per hour as long as the total R&D hours do not exceed 1,800 and EUR 4 for every hour above.
+The fixed amount is EUR 10 per hour for the first 1,800 R&D hours and EUR 4 per hour for all R&D hours exceeding the first 1,800 R&D hours.
 Withholding agents are obligated to report the number of hours, costs, and expenses jointly for all R&D statements granted in a calendar year.